Melbourne Poche Indigenous PhD Familiarisation Program

 The Melbourne Poche Indigenous PhD Familiarisation Program opens the door to graduate research.

 Tailored for Aboriginal and Torres Strait Islander health practitioners, students and early career researchers, this fully funded program provides a culturally safe, supportive environment led by Indigenous academics.

 We welcome applicants from other institutions and universities.

 - Connect with some of Australia’s prominent Indigenous and non-Indigenous researchers

-- participate in specialised learning focusing on PhD applications, grant writing, and research skills engage with leading research institutes about possible partnership projects
+- Participate in specialised learning, including PhD applications, grant writing and research skills

-- develop your research proposal ideas with other Indigenous PhD students; and
+- Develop research proposal ideas with specialists and other Indigenous PhD students

-- learn more about the support available at the University of Melbourne for Indigenous PhD students.
+- Learn about the support and advancement of Indigenous scholarship at The University of Melbourne

 You may register you interest in future programs here.

 How it's run